Calculating Speeds and Feeds for CNC Machining

 - Forget that doing some test cuts on a spare piece of material is a good way of checking settings before running your main program

-- Use worn or damage router bits which can cause overheating and poor cut quality
+- Use worn or damaged router bits which can cause overheating and poor cut quality

 - Pause the machine and check the router bit and settings